 Step 3.
 Search for Splice app and click the INSTALL button.

 Step 4.
 After installation, you can use the Splice app on PC inside the emulator.

 Step 5.
 Prepare videos and photos, and add them to a specific folder of the emulator, so that you can find them when importing media files in Splice video editor.

 Partly yes.
 You can use most of the features in Splice for free, such as trimming, joining clips, adding picture overlay, etc. Some effects and templates will require a premium account.

 Can You Use Splice on a PC?

-You can use Splice on PC with an Android emulator, and the app will be the same like you edit on a mobile phone.
-If you prefer an video editing tool designed for the PC, you can try Splice video editor alternatives listed above.
+You can use Splice on PC with an Android emulator, and the app will be the same as you edit on a mobile phone.
+If you prefer a video editing tool designed for the PC, you can try Splice video editor alternatives listed above.

 How Do I Splice a Video on My Computer?